espocrm/documentation/administration/troubleshooting.md

 php cron.php
 ```

-Note: It should be executed under web-server user.
+Note: It's better to execute under web-server user.
 If you are logged in as root, the command should be (e.g for Ubuntu):

 ```bash
 sudo -u www-data php cron.php